 The merchant completes the credit card payment process with a batch closure.
 This closes out the transactions that have been processed on that day.
 The processor’s acquiring bank then collects the funds from the credit card issuers.

-As a business owner, accepting credit card payments makes it convenient for your customers to pay for goods and services, which helps improve your cash flow and boost profitability.
+As a business owner, accepting credit card payments makes it convenient for your customers to pay for goods and services, which can help improve your cash flow and boost profitability.
+Today, merchants have more options than ever to help make the payment acceptance process as simple as they can for their customers.